Meredosia, Illinois

 Meredosia is a village in Morgan County, Illinois, United States.
 The population was 826 at the 2020 census, down from 1,044 in 2010.
 It is part of the Jacksonville Micropolitan Statistical Area.

 History

-Closing of Power Ameren power station
+Closing of Ameren power station

 In 2011, Ameren Energy Resources Company announced the closure of its power station in Meredosia.
 The closure resulted in a loss of over 50 jobs, a major economic hit for the small community.
 The plant closure was related to the cost of meeting environmental regulations.
 The plant may reopen at some point as a facility to test clean coal technology, according to Ameren.

 New bridge

 In June 2018 the community celebrated the opening of a new bridge over the Illinois River.
 The former bridge, constructed in 1936, had become too narrow for modern traffic, and was dismantled during the summer of 2018.
 The bridge not only links Meredosia to Quincy, Illinois, but serves as an important transportation link between western Illinois and the center of the state.